RahulGuptaMS/Pathfinding-algorithms-BFS/README.md

 Animation Speed: Adjust the speed of the BFS traversal by modifying the Thread.sleep() duration inside the bfs() and drawPath() methods.

 Challenges & Solutions

-Real-Time Visualization: Ensured smooth visualization of the algorithm using Thread.sleep() to delay each step and avoid UI lag.
+1.Real-Time Visualization: Ensured smooth visualization of the algorithm using Thread.sleep() to delay each step and avoid UI lag.

-Handling User Inputs: Implemented mouse listeners to allow users to select start and end points interactively.
+2.Handling User Inputs: Implemented mouse listeners to allow users to select start and end points interactively.

 Future Improvements

-Adding Obstacles: Users can place obstacles on the grid to simulate more complex scenarios.
+1.Adding Obstacles: Users can place obstacles on the grid to simulate more complex scenarios.

-Other Algorithms: Implement Dijkstra's Algorithm and A* to allow users to compare different pathfinding techniques.
+2.Other Algorithms: Implement Dijkstra's Algorithm and A* to allow users to compare different pathfinding techniques.

 Custom Grid Sizes: Allow users to dynamically change the grid size during runtime.